simran252/lt-browser/README.md

 # ![Logo](chrome/app/theme/chromium/product_logo_64.png) Chromium

-Chromium is an open-source browser project that aims to build a safer, faster, and more stable way for all users to experience the web.
+LT Browser is an open-source browser project that aims to build a safer, faster, and more stable way for all users to experience the web.

 The project's web site is https://www.chromium.org.